RichardByrne95/CI-MS4-TuckIn/README.md

 ### Developer Goals

--   Create a commercial-grade webapp that could be a minimum viable product/proof of concept for a real-world business.
+-   Create a commercial-grade web app that could be a minimum viable product/proof of concept for a real-world business.

 ### User Stories